Photo: Gloria Giffords

 About the Editor

-The Editor in Chief of Papalote Press is Pachamama alumna, Santa Fe textile artist, Carol Eastes.
+The Editor of Papalote Press is Pachamama alumna, Santa Fe textile artist, Carol Eastes.
 She holds a BA in Art & Theatre from Rockford University in Illinois from which she graduated summa cum laude, Phi Beta Kappa.
 She had a Fulbright Tutor Grant in India, where she taught English & studied Rajasthani textiles.
 She first came to New Mexico in 1972 to work in the Santa Fe Opera costume shop, returned in 1976, and stayed.